-- An employee will be paid an allowance equivalent to their ordinary hours salary during a period of absence necessitated by physical injury sustained: - (a) because of an act or omission of an employee (other than the employee injured) or a person not employed but performing on behalf of the Northern Territory Government duties similar to those of the employee injured; or - (b) as a result of a defect in material or appliances; or - (c) in protecting government property from loss or damage while on duty; or - (d) while travelling between their place of residence and their place of work; or - (e) while travelling directly between their place of residence or their place of work and an educational institution at which their attendance is required or expected by the Commissioner; or - (f) in circumstances in which the actions of the employee are regarded by the Commissioner as so meritorious in the public interest as to warrant special consideration. - Accident allowance will be paid for an absence necessitated by physical injury of up to four months or a longer period determined by the Commissioner. - 35.3 The amount of accident allowance payable will be increased by an amount reasonably incurred in transport, medical and hospital expenses as a result of the injury. - 35.4 An employee will be paid an allowance equivalent to half their ordinary hours salary during a period of absence of up to three months necessitated by physical injury sustained in circumstances other than those in clause 35.1 and not attributable to wilful misconduct, or a longer period determined by the Commissioner. - 35.5 An employee paid an allowance in accordance with clause 35.4 may utilise available personal leave credits on full or half pay to supplement the allowance to the level of their ordinary hours salary. - 35.6 The amount of accident allowance payable in accordance with clause 35.4 will be increased by an amount reasonably incurred in transport and first aid expenses as a result of the injury. - 35.7 Accident allowance is not payable where an employee receives benefits in respect of the injury at the same time under the Northern Territory Work Health and Safety (National Uniform Legislation) Act 2016 or the Northern Territory Motor Accidents (Compensation) Act, as amended, but nothing in this clause will reduce the rights of an employee under those Acts. - 35.8 Where an amount of accident allowance or salary in respect of personal leave paid to an employee is reimbursed to the employer by the party responsible for the injury or their representative, no deduction of accident allowance or personal leave credits will be made from the employee injured.
+- 36.1 An employee will be paid an allowance equivalent to their ordinary hours salary during a period of absence necessitated by physical injury sustained: - (a) because of an act or omission of an employee (other than the employee injured) or a person not employed but performing on behalf of the Northern Territory Government duties similar to those of the employee injured; or - (b) as a result of a defect in material or appliances; or - (c) in protecting government property from loss or damage while on duty; or - (d) while travelling between their place of residence and their place of work; or

+- (e) while travelling directly between their place of residence or their place of work and an educational institution at which their attendance is required or expected by the Commissioner; or - (f) in circumstances in which the actions of the employee are regarded by the Commissioner as so meritorious in the public interest as to warrant special consideration. - 36.2 Accident allowance will be paid for an absence necessitated by physical injury of up to 4 months or a longer period determined by the Commissioner. - 36.3 The amount of accident allowance payable will be increased by an amount reasonably incurred in transport, medical and hospital expenses as a result of the injury. - 36.4 An employee will be paid an allowance equivalent to half their ordinary hours salary during a period of absence of up to 3 months necessitated by physical injury sustained in circumstances other than those in clause 36.1 and not attributable to wilful misconduct, or a longer period determined by the Commissioner. - 36.5 An employee paid an allowance in accordance with clause 36.4 may utilise available personal leave credits on full or half pay to supplement the allowance to the level of their ordinary hours salary. - 36.6 The amount of accident allowance payable in accordance with clause 36.4 will be increased by an amount reasonably incurred in transport and first aid expenses as a result of the injury. - 36.7 Accident allowance is not payable where an employee receives benefits in respect of the injury at the same time under the Return to Work Act 1986, as amended, but nothing in this clause will reduce the rights of an employee under that Act. - 36.8 Where an amount of accident allowance or salary in respect of personal leave paid to an employee is reimbursed to the employer by the party responsible for the injury or their representative, no deduction of accident allowance or personal leave credits will be made from the employee injured.

-36. 'Cashing up' of Airfares on a Common Date
+37. 'Cashing up' of Airfares on a Common Date

-- 36.1 Leave airfare allowance will be paid to an eligible employee, according to By-law 33 or By-law 47, on the first pay day on or after 1 May of each year.
-Under these arrangements an employee's accrual date remains the same, subject to deferral resulting from any leave without pay taken by the employee. - 36.2 An employee may request in writing to receive payment of an accrued leave airfare allowance prior to the common payment date - An employee may request in writing that payment of the leave airfare allowance be deferred for the purposes of utilising kilometre allowance and travelling time.
-Such request must be given two months prior to the common payment date. - Once payment has been made, there is no provision for an employee to repay monies in order to utilise kilometre allowance or travelling time.
+- 37.1 Leave airfare allowance will be paid to an eligible employee, according to By-law 33 or By-law 47, on the first pay day on or after 1 May of each year.
+Under these arrangements an employee's accrual date remains the same, subject to deferral resulting from any leave without pay taken by the employee. - 37.2 An employee may request in writing to receive payment of an accrued leave airfare allowance prior to the common payment date. - 37.3 An employee may request in writing that payment of the leave airfare allowance be deferred for the purposes of utilising kilometre allowance and travelling time.
+Such request must be given 2 months prior to the common payment date. - 37.4 Once payment has been made, there is no provision for an employee to repay monies in order to utilise kilometre allowance or travelling time.

-37. Preserved Entitlement - Northern Territory Allowance
+38. Preserved Entitlement - Northern Territory Allowance